morganoleary/Fine-Furnishings/README.md

 - [Stack Overflow](https://stackoverflow.com/questions/35796195/how-to-redirect-to-previous-page-in-django-after-post-request) helped me redirect users to the previous page without using the 'back' button on the browser.
 - The contact app, was largely taken from my previous project [Sould Base Studio Booking Site](https://github.com/morganoleary/studio-booking-site)
 - [Bootstrap Collapse Documentation](https://getbootstrap.com/docs/4.6/components/collapse/) was used to implement the dropdown answers on the FAQs page.
+- [FreePik.com](https://www.freepik.com/free-photos-vectors/ff-logo) was used to create a mockup of a logo for the company for the Facebook page.

 ### Content